 - The Target Interface — the contract the Client expects.

-- The Adaptee — the incompatible class or module that has the needed functionality.
+- The Adaptee — the incompatible class or module with needed functionality.

 - The Adapter — implements the Target and delegates to the Adaptee, translating calls as needed.